vree-sdk/documentation/docs/getting-started.md

 As soon as the connection is established the client will be visible on the server's UI, and the client's screen will be rendered.

 > Note: It is recommended to run the server and client on separate systems.
-Unexpected behaviour may occur while running both applications on the same system.
+Unexpected behavior may occur while running both applications on the same system.